VPN Comparison Guide – 180+ Providers Analyzed/Tested

 It is always good to know about the background about a particular VPN service.
 For this, I have added a location metric.
 You can easily find out where a provider is based in.

 This category goes hand-in-hand with the location of different VPN services.
-It provides information regarding the jurisdiction of varied countries.
+It provides information regarding the jurisdiction of varied countries and whether or not it is safe.

 The purpose of this is to give users an idea regarding, which locations indulge in Mass Surveillance and promote Invasive Laws, as part of their association with Fourteen/Nine/Five Eyes Alliances.

-Even if a particular VPN is located in a country that is not part of the Fourteen/Nine/Five Eyes Alliances, they can still be an enemy of the internet.
+Even if a particular VPN is located in a country that is not part of the Fourteen/Nine/Five Eyes Alliances, they can still be an enemy of the internet and impose mandatory data retention or mass surveillance laws..

 China, Iran, Iraq, Turkey, Russia, and UAE are the finest examples of internet enemies.
 The countries impose tough internet laws, demanding greater control in all online sectors.